vietanh6897/AngularNodejs/README.md

 - Open project root folder named AngularNodejs with IDE (visual studio code)
 - Open new terminal then type `docker-compose up` to start the Docker containers.
 This takes you for a while of waiting
-- Open DockerDesktop panel to check status of containers, make sure all of them are running
+- Open DockerDesktop panel to check status of containers, make sure all of them are `running`

-[`Build and run using Xampp`]
+[`BUILD & RUN USING XAMPP`]

 ## Step 1: Download and Install XAMPP & set up database